jbhunt/parallel-pyspin/README.md

 1. `git clone https://github.com/jbhunt/parallel-pyspin.git`
 2. `python -m setup.py install`

-Be warned, the github repository is one development version ahead of the PYPI package.
+Be warned, the github repository is one development version ahead of the package you get from PyPI.
 It's untested and not entirely bug-free.
 Use it at your own risk.

 ## Installing Spinnaker and PySpin ##
 The only other software this package depends on is the Spinnaker SDK and its Python wrapper - PySpin.